The Mind of Adolf Hitler: Purposes and effects

 The Langer report was ostensibly an objective analysis of the mind of Adolf Hitler and related aspects of his life and society, based on written material, interviews, psychoanalytic theory and clinical experience.
 The first words of the OSS report are: "This study is not propagandist in any sense of the term.
 It represents an attempt to screen the wealth of contradictory, conflicting and unreliable material concerning Hitler into strata which will be helpful to the policy-makers and those who wish to frame a counter-propaganda."
 The preface further asserts that despite the 'extremely scant and spotty' material for a psychological analysis, one was possible due to their informants knowing Hitler well and their descriptions agreeing relatively well with each other, combined with the writers' own 'clinical experience in dealing with individuals of a similar type'.
-Ernst Hanfstaengl has been noted as likely the main informant, a Harvard-educated German businessman who was an intimate of Adolf Hitler, who was interviewed for several weeks once returned to the US.
+Ernst Hanfstaengl, a Harvard-educated German businessman who was an intimate of Adolf Hitler and was interviewed for several weeks once returned to the US, has been noted as the likely informant.